AbdanulIkhlas/girlshub/2. Ask Questions to Make Data-Driven Decisions/WEEK 1/Self-Reflection - Ask your own SMART questions.md

 Hopefully, you'll end up with some useful recommendations that will benefit you both.

-what SMART questions did you ask? how did these questions tie into field of the person you chatted with? what insight did you discover during your conversation? how did the SMART framework hel you arrive at your conclusions?
+what SMART questions did you ask? how did these questions tie into field of the person you chatted with? <br>
+what insight did you discover during your conversation? <br>
+how did the SMART framework hel you arrive at your conclusions? <br>

 Now, write 2 - 3 sentences (40 - 60 word) in respons to each of these questions.
 Type your response in the text box bellow.